StevensND/emuswitch-backup/README.md

 ## How this script works?.

+First of all, make sure you have [Python](https://www.python.org/downloads/) installed on your PC.

 - In **Yuzu version**, it will look for a file named "qt-config.ini" located inside the config folder.
 Once located, it will read the same file and will automatically find the path where your saves are located.
 Subsequently, it will make a .zip file containing all your saves.
 [All steps here](https://github.com/StevensND/emuswitch-backup/blob/main/YUZU.md)

  This way seems to me the most correct and organized.
 I also did it this way since sometimes Yuzu creates another folder of your saves totally different from the one you had originally.
 The same thing happens if you do a full clean Yuzu installation.
 Credits to [u/Maxlastbreath](https://www.reddit.com/user/Maxlastbreath/) for the idea of getting the saves path this way.